Development Services provides a Pre-Application Meeting for development proposals.

 - First-come, first-served based on complete requests

-Requests are due 3 weeks before the meeting date.
+Requests are due 1 week before low-density infill development meetings and 3 weeks before the row housing, multi-unit housing, commercial, and industrial development meeting date.
 A complete request includes the form with clear discussion items, a scaled Site Plan with the required information and the fee.

 Note: Email is used for all communications.
 Ensure your email account will accept email from preapplication@edmonton.ca.